bitcompat/.github/profile/README.md

 This project aims to provide 100% open-source drop-in replacement images for bitnami-packaged docker images.

-The provided images are hand-written and curated, with the same features, pre-installed software and directory structure and they are comparable in size (same size of the bitnami ones or smaller).
+The provided images are handwritten and curated, with the same features, pre-installed software and directory structure, and they are comparable in size (same size of the bitnami ones or smaller).

 ## Why?